 We all have new goals and resolutions for 2017, and Pandera’s goal is to help you revitalize your analytical tools this year.
-If your BI implementation is not meeting expectations, we’re offering a series of free assessments to help you revive your analytics.
+If your BI implementation is not meeting expectations, we’re offering a series of free assessments to help you revive your analytics and business intelligence strategy.

 We currently have several assessments to pick from, including:

 Infrastructure Assessment – We’ll determine if cloud-based infrastructure is right for you.

 BI Readiness Evaluation – We’ll help you understand issues affecting your BI performance.